vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.rst

 This third incarnation dispenses with JupyterHub and instead use a Kubernetes operator to manage creation of workshop environments and sessions, with a separate web based training portal being used to mediate access and manage sessions.

-At this point work has been completed to support all the use case scenarios listed above, although there still hasn't been an official first release of the eduk8s platform.
+At this point work has been completed to support all the use case scenarios listed above, although there still hasn't been an official announcement of availability of eduk8s.

 This shouldn't deter you from trying out eduk8s.
 What is being done isn't new and is based on over 3 years of iterative improvements and learning in providing workshop based training.

-If creating workshop content, the ``Workshop`` custom resource definition and how you structure workshop content is not expected to change in any substantial way prior to a first release.